List of metric units: SI units

-There are twenty-four metric prefixes that can be combined with any of these units except one (1) and kilogram (kg) to form further units of the SI.
+Furthermore, there are twenty-four metric prefixes that can be combined with any of these units except one (1) and kilogram (kg) to form further units of the SI.
 For mass, the same prefixes are applied to the gram (g) instead of the kilogram.

-Metric units that are not part of the SI
+Non-SI metric units

 There are several metric systems, most of which have become disused or are still used in only niche disciplines.
 Systems are listed with named units that are associated with them.

 CGS

 The centimetre–gram–second system of units (CGS) is based on three base units: centimetre, gram and second.
 Its subsystems (CGS-ESU, CGS-EMU and CGS-Gaussian) have different defining equations for their systems of quantities for defining electromagnetic quantities and hence the associated units, with CGS-Gaussian units being selected from each of the other two subsystems.

-The CGS-to-SI correspondence of electromagnetic units as given was exact prior to the 2019 redefinition of the SI base units, until which the magnetic constant μ0 was defined as 4π×10^-7 N⋅A^{−2}.
+The CGS-to-SI correspondence of electromagnetic units as given was exact prior to the 2019 revision of the SI, until which the magnetic constant μ0 was defined as 4π×10^-7 N⋅A^{−2}.
 As from the redefinition, μ0 has an inexactly known value when expressed in SI units, with the exactness of the electromagnetic unit correspondence given here being affected accordingly.